 The Ancient Synagogue

-The remains of the ancient Katzrin synagogue built in the 6th century stands on the remains of an earlier 4th-5th century synagogue.
+The remains of the ancient Katzrin synagogue built in the 6th century stand on the remains of an earlier 4th-5th century synagogue.
 You can see part of the original mosaic floor and there are still two rows of columns left standing.
 The building would have had two stories and a roof.
 You can see the remains of the bimah (the stone platform where the Torah ark would have stood).
 Originally the synagogue walls would have been plastered and painted white then decorated with beautiful red geometrical patterns.
 You can see the original stone benches against the walls where worshipers would have sat.